-Everyone feels anxious at times.
-Everyday life events can bring about mild anxiety, larger events such as weddings, new job, moving, etc., can bring about more severe anxiety, but in these cases the anxiety is situational and will ultimately pass.
-It is when anxiety has become a part of one's daily existence, that it becomes crippling to normal functioning that it is considered a disorder.
+Everyone feels nervous or stressedat times.
+While everyday life events can bring about mild symptoms of anxiety, larger events such as weddings, new job, moving, etc., can cause more severe anxiety.In these cases, the anxiety is often situational, passing quickly and not making a lasting negative impact.
+It is when anxiety has become a part of one's daily existence that it becomes crippling to normal functioning and can possibly be considered a disorder.

 Anxiety: A Stumbling Block

 Anxiety that is more severe can cause individuals to avoid normal routine events such as grocery shopping, meeting friends out for coffee, or even walking the dog ("Effective Recognition and Treatment of Generalized Anxiety Disorder in Primary Care," 2004).
-Some might refer to this form of anxiety as social anxiety as it has to do with getting out around others; however, it may have less to do with the social aspect and more to do with compulsions of leaving things undone.
+There are several forms that anxiety can take.
+Somepeople experience a form of anxiety known associal anxiety,which has to do with being social and interacting with others.
+However, anxiety may also have less to do with the social aspect of life, and more to do with compulsions associated withleaving things undone.

 Heredity, Medication, and CBT

-Some individuals are more anxiety prone than others, just as some are more prone to depression and other mental health disorders (Sokolowska & Hovatta, 2013).
-For those due to the genetic propensity fighting off anxiety may be more difficult.
-There are medications for severe anxiety, but without a change in how one thinks and behaves these often prove ineffective.
-The side-effects (Baldwin et al., 2014) such as weight gain, loss of interest in sex, insomnia, etc. can actually cause more problems, leading to further anxiety.
+Some individuals are more anxiety-prone than others, just as some are more prone to depression and other mental health disorders (Sokolowska & Hovatta, 2013).
+For those individuals, due to their genetic disposition, fighting off anxiety may be more difficult.
+There are medications for severe anxiety, but without a change in how one thinks and behaves, these often prove ineffective.
+The side-effects (Baldwin et al., 2014), such as weight gain, loss of interest in sex, insomnia, etc. can actually cause more problems, leading to further anxiety.

-Sometimes simply having someone to talk with when feeling anxious can help to alleviate symptoms.
+Sometimes simply having someone to talk with when you’re feeling symptoms of anxietycan help to alleviate symptoms.
 However, many either do not have an available support system, or are too embarrassed to discuss their anxiety with family or friends.
 Seeking therapy from a qualified mental health therapist is a step forward in the right direction; however, some may need more support than even weekly sessions can offer.